Thiruporur Kandaswamy temple

 Thiruporur Kandaswamy temple (or Thiruporur Murugan temple or Kanthaswamy temple) in Thiruporur, a panchayat town in Chengalpattu district in the South Indian state of Tamil Nadu, is dedicated to the Hindu god Murugan.
-Constructed in the Dravidian style of architecture, the temple is believed to have been expanded during the 18th century with the images excavated from Thiruporur.
+Constructed in the Tamil Hindu style of architecture, the temple is believed to have been expanded during the 18th century with the images excavated from Thiruporur.

 The temple has a five-tiered gateway tower leading to a pillared halls and the sanctum.
 The temple is open from 6:30 am – 12:30 pm and 3.30 - 8 pm.
 Four daily rituals and many yearly festivals are held at the temple, of which the Vaikasi Visagam celebrated during the Tamil month of Vaikasi (May - June), Kanthasasti festival and Navarathri festival being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, Murugan fought with demons in three places, namely, the sea at Tiruchendur, land at Thirupparankundram and in air at Thiruporur.
 It is believed that sage Agastya on his way to Pothigai hills visited this place.
 Since Muruga won over Tharuka asuran, this place came to be Porur (por in Tamil means war) and also called by other names like Tharukapuri and Samarapuri.
 According to the sthala puraanam, at some point of time, the place was submerged in a deluge.
 A sage named Chidambara Adigal was residing in Madurai and a divine voice asked him to unearth the statue under a palm tree.
 He dug out the statue and built a temple around it.
 There is a separate shrine dedicated to him in the temple and he is given special respect during the Vaikasi Visagam festival.
 During the last event of the festival, he is depicted merging with the presiding deity.